12. Data frames#

 ## VC.2 VC 2.0 26.14 10

-As an exercise, let us study a function that takes a named list x
+Let’s study a function that takes a named list x

 (can be a data frame) and a sequence of col=f

-pairs and applies
+pairs, and applies

 the function f